Aminemaalej/ECS-Terraform/README.md

 * Add a security group for the Load Balancer
 * Create a Load Balancer Target Group, it will relate the Load Balancer with the Containers.
 * Create HTTPS listener for the load balancer

+# Autoscaling

+We need to create an autoscaling target and two simple autoscaling policies.
+One to scale by CPU usage and another one for Memory usage.
+So, the application will scale up if the memory or the cpu usage reaches 80% of usage.
+When it comes bellow this value, the application will scale down.